michael-lazar/rtv/README.md

   </tr>
 </table>

-See [THEMES.md](THEMES.md) for instructions on how to create your own theme.
+For instructions on writing and installing your own themes, see [THEMES.md](THEMES.md).

 ## FAQ